W3 Company - Service Stories

 As I remember it, after lunch we did locate a local acting in a suspicious manner and with no ID.
 I told the other boat to take the ‘suspect’ back to the police station in Long Son Village and then return.
 We carried on searching the water ways and inlets.
 Just as we entered a large inlet we observed a motorised junk.
 They saw us at the same moment and accelerated towards us throwing up a large bow wave.
 For some unknown reason, the young Engineer driving our boat throttled back on the engine causing the nose of our boat to drop just as the junks bow wave hit us.

 In a second our boat was upside down and we were all in the water.
 Personally I remember sinking down under the weight of my webbing etc. I let my webbing and M16 go but I still could not swim back up.
 I then realised that the fishing net we had found earlier was caught in the metal clips on my boots and as the net sunk further I was being pulled down.
-Everything started going a lovely peaceful blue colour and I cle2-boat patrol travelling at speed, no splashboards or other safety equipmentarly remember thinking I am going to drown.
+Everything started going a lovely peaceful blue colour and I clearly remember thinking I am going to drown.
 I told myself “Infantry officers don’t die on active service by drowning, they get shot”.
-Somehow I managed to release the net from the boot clips and swam for the surface but every time I tried to surface the upturned boat floated over the top of me.
+Somehow I managed to release the net from the boot clips and swam for the surface but2-boat patrol travelling at speed, no splashboards or other safety equipment every time I tried to surface the upturned boat floated over the top of me.
 Fortunately there was an ‘air gap’ between the water surface and bottom of the boat.
 This allowed me to resupply the lungs with air before I again tried to get out from under the boat.
 After what seemed hours I managed to surface.
 Much to my delight I quickly ascertained we were all safe.
 It was at this point that I learnt to my dismay that a couple of the group were poor swimmers.
 However, we did have the upturned boat to hang onto.
 To complicate matters we were caught in a tide that was rushing out towards the open sea.
 We had lost all our weapons, most had removed their boots and the 77 radio set was at the bottom of the sea.
 As we struggled against the tide to reach land we saw dozens of helicopters flying to and from Vung Tau.
 We had some smoke grenades so we ignited them on the floating boat bottom hoping the smoke would be seen by one of the helicopters.
 How the hell not one of them saw the smoke I will never know.
 After about an hour in the water we finally reached land – what a great relief that was.

 Once on land we turned the boat over but could not re-start the outboard motor.
 Shortly after the other boat returned and they towed us back.
 Walking up the track from the water edge to RHONDA without boots and weapons felt very strange.
 I remember thinking about those photos we had seen of American POWs minus their weapons and footwear being escorted by the NVA to the prison camps in North Vietnam.